scubamuc/scubamuc.github.io/wiki-md/LXD-LXC-copy_container_to_backup_server.md

 # Syncronise/Copy containers between LXD servers

+It is not necessary to create an LXD-cluster with three nodes!
+If an LXD-cluster with three nodes is overkill for you, failover can easily be scripted and works fine with two nodes even if the second node is a cold standby system.
+The only thing you'll have to look out for is regular container syncronisation.
+Note also, the snapshots belong to the container and are syncronised too.

+One caveat of this model is that the controller node holding the primary database is not present.
+Always ensure that the syncronised containers on the secondary node are stopped as the containers have the same IP's as those the primary node which causes network issues.

-Assuming you have two identical servers **LXD1** (LXD-server) and **LXD2** (LXD-backup).
+Assuming you have two identical servers **LXD1** (primary LXD-server) and **LXD2** (secondary LXD-backup).
 Both servers should be known to eachother by adding them to remotes respectively.
 Needless to say that passwordless SSH between both servers should be available.

 #### On production **LXD1** server